-In the past load testing of a system would often be delayed until the end of a project, normally a few weeks before the system was expected to go live.
-Experience and time have taught the software development industry that this approach is fraught with problems, not least of all the cost and complexity of fixing issues at such a late stage.
+In the past, load testing of a system occurred at the end of a project, usually a few weeks before the system's go-live date.
+Experience and time have taught the software development industry that this approach is fraught with problems, not least the cost and complexity of fixing issues at such a late stage.

-These days it is much more widely accepted that load testing should start on the system as early as is feasibly possible, even when it is still in the early stages of development.
-It is therefore palpable that load testing should be built into the CI or CD solution, facilitating the execution of a load test every time there is a new version or build of the application created.
+These days, it is increasingly common for load testing to start as early as is feasibly possible, even when it is still in the early stages of development.
+Thus, load testing should be built into the CI or CD solution, facilitating the execution of a load test with each new version or build.

-In this article, we will examine a few of the criteria to be aware of when it comes to integrating performance and load testing into your build pipeline.
+In this article, we will examine a few of the criteria to be aware of when integrating performance and load testing into your build pipeline.

 Test Environment

-If you are using an on-premises test environment to run your load tests against, it is important to ensure that the environment is in the same state each time you run a test.
-If the state is fluctuating between test executions, then this renders the test results as significantly less meaningful and makes it difficult to accurately spot performance trends.
+If you are using an on-premises test environment to run your load tests against, ensuring that the environment is in the same state each time you run a test is vital.
+If the state fluctuates between test executions, the test results are significantly less meaningful, making it harder to spot performance trends accurately.

-It may be preferable to configure a test environment in the cloud, such that the environment is created dynamically by the CI tool before each build and subsequent load test run.
-If you opt to go this route, beware that in the cloud you’re often sharing a physical server with other applications.
-This has the potential to influence and skew your load testing results.
+Configuring a test environment in the cloud may be preferable, such that the CI tool creates the environment dynamically before each build and subsequent load test run.
+If you opt to go this route, beware that in the cloud, you’re often sharing a physical server with other applications, which has the potential to influence and skew your load testing results.

 Test data

-Next, you will need to identify the test data that your load test scenario is going to use and ensure that it is available in the build pipeline.
-You may need to provide test data for the load test scenario execution in the form of physical data files, such as CSV, TSV or JSON files.
+Next, you must identify the test data your load test scenario will use and ensure it is available in the build pipeline.
+You may need to provide test data for the load test scenario execution in physical data files, such as CSV, TSV, or JSON.

 Wherever possible, it is preferable to have test data dynamically created on an “as needed” basis by the load testing tool.
 Gatling offers powerful and flexible test data creation through Feeders, making it an excellent choice for load testing in a CI or CD environment.